Relive App Review

 The app also highlights different moments of each adventure, including pictures (and where you took them), distance, elevation gain, speed, and overall time.

-Relive connects with many iOS and Android mobile devices, including third-party tracking apps and brand-specific programs.
-And you don’t need to switch between them during your activities—just record and go.
+Relive connects with several iOS and Android mobile devices, including third-party tracking apps and brand-specific programs.
+And except for Strava (more soon) you don’t need to switch between them during your activities—just record and go.

 Furthermore, if you already track your rides, turning them into 3D adventures with the Relive app is completely free and only takes a few minutes.

 But, is their paid Club membership necessarily worth the price?
 Based on my experience after more than a year, this is the central question I’ll help you answer here.